Linear-Social-MDP/linear-social-mdp-framework/README.md

 This repository hosts the code for the paper [_Linear Social MDPs_](https://linear-social-mdp.github.io).
 The solver targets the two-agent grid world scenario in the paper and uses C++ with CUDA for high performance.

-## Prerequisite

-Please ensure that you have recent version of CMake, Clang, CUDA Toolkit, Vcpkg installed on your system.

 ## Building

 The build requirements: